webdevops/php-docker-boilerplate/README.md

 #Dockerized TYPO3 Project

 A TYPO3 boilerplate project utilizing Docker based on PHP-FPM, nginx and MySQL with support for TYPO3_CONTEXT.
+This Docker boilerplate based on the best practises and don't use too much magic.
+Configuration of each docker container is availabe in the docker/ directory - feel free to customize.

 Based on https://github.com/denderello/symfony-docker-example/